Ellestial/100-days-of-code/r2-log.md

 **Thoughts**: This was extremely satisfying and exciting, and I had a hard time stopping coding for the night!
 I started getting an object set up with all the info related to a flashcard session like points, settings, and actual flashcards used.
 Tomorrow I want to get settings set up better, fix a bug I found, and start setting up practice mode.

+## Day 61: September 11, 2019

+**Today's Progress**: Worked on Learn app.
+Started refactoring messy flashcard code.

+**Thoughts**: This is taking a little while to figure out.
+Hope that looking at this with a fresh set of eyes tomorrow.

 [[Prototype]]
 - The default [[Get]] operation proceeds to follow the [[Prototype]] link of the object if it cannot find the requested property on the object directly.
 - This process continues until either a matching property name is found, or hte [[Prototype]] chain ends.